colibri17/back-to-office/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+To run the optimization model we need to fill the Excel file `preferences3.xlsx` which contains the resource preferences for returning to the office.
+The rows in the file represent one resource, whereas the columns represents days.
+Each cell should be colored either in red or in green (colors `FFFF0000`, `FF92D050` have to be used, respectively).
+Red means that resource cannot come back on that day, green means that resource can come back instead.
+A sample configuration file is provided `preferences3.xlsx` and you can adapt it to your needs.

+All the code necessary to execute the optimization model is in the notebook `optimizazion.ipynb`.
+The notebook has the following structure:
+- _Setup_ - All the module imports are located in here
+- _Parameters_ - In the section there are all the input parameters necessary for running the model
+- _Optimization_ - The decision variables, objective function, constraints are defined in this section.
+Also, the model is run and the optimal solution is derived.
+- _Results_ - The optimization results are collected and saved.
-All the code is contained in the notebook `optimizazion.ipynb` Use this space to show useful examples of how a project can be used.
+Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>